alphastigma101/Interpreter/README.md

 * Tatical nuke is custom language I developed myself.
 It uses c++ syntax
 * ***Pros***:
     * Tatical Nuke is a language that I implemented myself.
 It is inspired by low level languages and has a mixture of keywords from modern languages.
-    * It has a keyword called Query that is connected to a database.
+    * It has a keyword called `Query` that is connected to a database.
+The database I will be choosing `ODB` for the flexibility
     * It is less strict than c++ but should offer the same performance.
     * To create classes you type `Radation`, `posioning` for functions, and `MUSHROOMCLOUD` to include other code.
 * ***Cons***:
 * It will spam out random ASCI characters, and display TATICAL NUKE and delete itself, if the programmer messes up the syntax.
-* That is it basically.
+* Can also display a 2D nuke droping down on a bunch of people and displays `TATICAL NUKE` upon impact.

 ### Project Motivation and Potential Applications